Dan Humphrey: Season 2

-In the summer, Dan goes from being a lonely boy to a playboy and starts dating continuously, with thoughts of Serena still on his mind.
-He eventually gets fired from his summer job due to lack of commitment and heads to the Hamptons hoping to see Serena.
+In the summer, Dan goes from being a lonely boy to a playboy, dating continuously with thoughts of Serena still on his mind.
+He eventually gets fired from his summer job due to a lack of commitment and heads to the Hamptons hoping to see Serena.
 However, he finds her kissing Nate and shows anger.
 He and Serena retreat to talk and spend the night together but decide to keep their relationship a secret.
 The two rekindle their relationship and talk during a citywide blackout but eventually break up.
 Dan meets a transfer student named Amanda and starts dating her, leading to tension with Serena.
 Dan uses Chuck to fuel a new story but later realizes it's wrong to exploit people for art.
 During a visit to Yale, Dan has trouble getting a recommendation but eventually gets help from a co-ed.
 Chuck fools a secret society into thinking Dan is Nate, leading to Dan being stripped of his clothes and tied to a statue.

 Season 3

 Dan joins NYU and quickly fits in among the aspiring writers.
-He becomes popular, has a short-lived relationship with Georgina and then moves on to a relationship with Olivia, a Hollywood film star.
+He becomes popular, has a short-lived relationship with Georgina, and then moves on to a relationship with Olivia, a Hollywood film star.
 However, their relationship comes to an end when Olivia returns to Hollywood.
-Dan confesses his love for Vanessa, who initially turns him down but eventually reveals her feelings for him and they get together.
+Dan confesses his love for Vanessa, who initially turns him down but eventually reveals her feelings for him, and they get together.
 Dan and Vanessa's relationship is put to the test when Vanessa takes a six-month trip to Haiti for an internship with CNN.

 Season 4

-The reaction to the triangle between Dan, Blair, and Serena on "Gossip Girl" was polarizing among viewers and drew significant media interest.
-Some fans appreciated the development of a relationship between Dan and Blair, feeling that they had more chemistry than Blair and Chuck, while others preferred the original pairing of Chuck and Blair.
-Producer Joshua Safran acknowledged that Chuck and Blair would always be connected in their own way and that Dan and Serena would always be connected in their own way, but that there was potential for new roads to be explored that might be different than what was initially anticipated.
+The reaction to the Dan, Blair, and Serena triangle on "Gossip Girl" polarized viewers and garnered significant media interest.
+Some fans appreciated the relationship development between Dan and Blair, finding more chemistry than Blair and Chuck, while others preferred the original Chuck and Blair pairing.
+Producer Joshua Safran acknowledged that Chuck and Blair would always be connected in their own way and that Dan and Serena would always be connected in their own way.
+However, he also noted the potential for new roads to be explored that might differ from the initial expectations.